 Garcia.
 Rowan's story has also been well-known.

-The concept of dedication, loyalty, and diligence advocated
+The concepts of dedication, loyalty, and diligence advocated

-in this book has influenced generation after generation.
+in this book have influenced generation after generation.

 The book tells